Summer 2021 Teen Arts Partnerships

 Project Charge Contracts

-Each year, through the M-NCPPC budget approval process, the Prince George’s County Council apportions M-NCPPC funds to be set aside to establish program service contracts with a number of arts organizations.
+Each year, through the M-NCPPC budget approval process, the Prince George’s County Council apportions M-NCPPC funds to be set aside to establish service contracts with a number of arts organizations.
 The Arts and Cultural Heritage Division works closely with each of these organizations to ensure that county residents enjoy quality, accessible arts programs.
-Totaling $453,000 in FY19, these contracts include those with Art Works Now, Joe’s Movement Emporium, Coalition for African Americans in the Performing Arts, College Park Arts Exchange, Gateway Community Development Corporation, Prince George’s Arts and Humanities Council, Prince George’s Philharmonic, and Pyramid Atlantic Art Center.
+Totaling $478,000 in FY21, these contracts include:

 Printing Services for Prince George’s County Arts Non-Profits

-PRINTING SUPPORT IS TEMPORARILY UNAVAILABLE WHILE THE DEPARTMENT OF PARKS AND RECREATION PRINT SHOP IS ON LIMITED OPERATIONS DUE TO COVID-19 SAFTEY MEASURES.
+PRINTING SUPPORT IS TEMPORARILY UNAVAILABLE WHILE THE DEPARTMENT OF PARKS AND RECREATION PRINT SHOP IS ON LIMITED OPERATIONS DUE TO COVID-19 SAFETY MEASURES.

 The Department of Parks and Recreation, Prince George’s County, Arts and Cultural Heritage Division provides fee-waived printing services to Prince George’s County-based non-profit arts organizations as a service to strengthen the cultural life of our communities.
 Eligible arts organizations may request services under the following guidelines: